Aviah/one-click-django-docs/playground.md

 The push goes to the **central project repository**.
 The central repo saves the gradual progress of your work.
 You can push often to this repo,  it will not change the production website.

-So now you have made a change, tested it localy, and pushed it to the the main project repo.
+So now you have made a change, tested it locally, and pushed it to the the main project repo.
 It seems like deployment time.
 Easy enough: